caktus/invoke-kubesae/README.rst

 Invoke works from a ``tasks.py`` file usually found in the project root.

-The following code snippet imports all of the the current collections, then sets some configuration values for various tasks.
+The following code snippet imports all of the the current collections to show an example for supporting AWS, then sets some configuration values for various tasks.
+Note that GCP is also supported in the ``providers.gcp`` module, and works similarly to the ``providers.aws`` module.
 See below for more documentation on the configuration each task uses.

 ``tasks.py``::